danim55/traffic-monitoring-app/README.md

 - Index flow data in OpenSearch.
 - Visualize traffic metrics in OpenSearch Dashboards.
 - Automatically generate and apply blocking rules for malicious IP addresses.
+- Generate and apply blocking rules for malicious IP addresses from control panel.
 - Additional functionality to be added as development continues.

 ---